betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 ### Debug modes

 There are two blackbox debug modes to verify the RPM filter: RPM_FILTER logs the frequency of each motor as reported by the ESC.
-Dshot_RPM_TELEMETRY logs the unconverted eRPM.
+DSHOT_RPM_TELEMETRY logs the unconverted eRPM.

 ## TPA